emjun/tisane/TUTORIAL.md

 # Installation
 Tisane requires Python 3.8+ and also an installation of R (see below).

-First, install Tisane using `pip`:
+First, install Tisane using `pip`, in a virtual environment:

 ```
+# create and activate your virtual environment, if you haven't already
+# replace <MY-ENV-NAME> with the name of your env
+python3 -m venv <MY-ENV-NAME>
+source <MY-ENV-NAME>/bin/activate

+# install tisane
 pip install tisane
 ```